Ukraine says West must not ease pressure on Russia despite Paris

 NATO and the West accuse Russia of supporting separatists in Ukraine with weapons and troops, a charge the Kremlin denies.

-Some of Russia's neighbors worry that European resolve to maintain pressure on the Kremlin over Ukraine could waver, leading to the easing of sanctions when they expire in January.
+Some of Russia's neighbours worry that European resolve to maintain pressure on the Kremlin over Ukraine could waver, leading to the easing of sanctions when they expire in January.

 German Chancellor Angela Merkel has said sanctions will remain in place until a peace agreement is fully implemented.